Search and Buy Meridiana Flights Online with Alternative Airlines

 Make a Meridiana reservation and find some amazing deals with discounted Meridiana tickets at Alternative Airlines

-From 01 March 2018, Meridiana has been re-branded as Air Italy.
-Starting from May 2018, AIR ITALY will add new domestic routes from Milan to Rome, Naples, Palermo, Catania, Lamezia Terme scheduled for connection to its newest long-range destinations including New York, Miami and Bangkok (starting in September 2018).
+From 1st March 2018, Meridiana has been re-branded as Air Italy.
+Starting from May 2018, Air Italy will add new domestic routes from Milan to Rome, Naples, Palermo, Catania, Lamezia Terme scheduled for connection to its newest long-range destinations including New York, Miami and Bangkok (starting in September 2018).
 Its network will also encompass direct international flights from Milan Malpensa to Accra, Cairo, Dakar, Havana, Lagos, Mombasa, Moscow, Zanzibar and, from its Olbia Costa Smeralda hub, as well as year-round scheduled services to Rome, Milan Linate and seasonal ones to a wide range of domestic and regional destinations.
-Search for AIR ITALY Tickets above, or visit our AIR ITALY page here.
+Search for Air Italy tickets above, or visit our Air Italy page.

-Meridiana, legally Meridiana fly S.p.A. and formerly operating as Meridiana fly, is a privately owned Italian airline headquartered in Olbia with its main base at Olbia Costa Smeralda Airport.
-The airline operates scheduled and charter flights to domestic, European and intercontinental destinations from several Italian bases.
+Meridiana, legally Meridiana fly S.p.A. and formerly operating as Meridiana fly, was a privately owned Italian airline headquartered in Olbia with its main base at Olbia Costa Smeralda Airport.
+The airline operated scheduled and charter flights to domestic, European and intercontinental destinations from several Italian bases.

-Meridian flies to many destinations including Zanzibar, Athens, Bari, Tel Aviv, Brussels, Cagliari, Catania, Paris, Chisinau, Moscow, Geneva, Bologna, Heraklion, Ibiza, New York, Kos, La Romana, London, Dakar, Madrid, Milan, Male, Valencia, Mykonos, Naples, Verona, Turin, Trieste, Rhodes, Santorini, Saint Petesburg, Palmero, Nice and others.
-Some of its operations are carried out by its subsidiary Air Italy under the Meridiana brand.
+Meridian flew to many destinations including Zanzibar, Athens, Bari, Tel Aviv, Brussels, Cagliari, Catania, Paris, Chisinau, Moscow, Geneva, Bologna, Heraklion, Ibiza, New York, Kos, La Romana, London, Dakar, Madrid, Milan, Male, Valencia, Mykonos, Naples, Verona, Turin, Trieste, Rhodes, Santorini, Saint Petersburg, Palmero, Nice and others.
+Some of its operations were carried out by its subsidiary Air Italy under the Meridiana brand.
 Meridiana has an overall fleet of 20 aircraft consisting of McDonnell Douglas MD82, Boeing 737-800, Boeing 737-300 and Boeing 767-300.

-In fact Meridiana offers, only to passengers holding the Fly Pass Gold and Fly Pass Silver, at all the major Italian airports, special check-in desks, Fly Pass counters, where they can collect their boarding card thus avoiding queues and lengthy waiting times.
+Meridiana offered special perks to passengers holding the Fly Pass Gold and Fly Pass Silver membership.
+These memberships gave passengers access to special check-in desks at all major Italian airports, where they could collect their boarding card and avoid queues and lengthy waiting times.

 1st March 2018